RedHatInsights/insights-results-aggregator-utils/README.md

 Script to retrieve timestamp of all objects stored in AWS S3 bucket and export them to CSV.

+#### Description

+This script retrieves timestamps of all objects that are stored in AWS S3 bucket and export these timestamps to CSV file.
+It is possible to specify region (in S3), access key, and secret key.

 #### Generated documentation

 * https://redhatinsights.github.io/insights-results-aggregator-utils/packages/upload_timestamps.html